prmzk/react-adam-primarizki/README.md

-# Adam Primarizki ALAMI Front End Test
+# Adam Primarizki Front End Test

 ## How to run the project:
 1. Clone this project on your machine OR unpack the ZIP file sent by me.